-- Free attendance at Masterclasses, St Luke's Symposium as well as events and webinars organised by our Faculties and Institutes. - Assistance with applying for a Student Leapcard for discounted fares on transport services - Free four-month subscription to a BMJ OnExamination Package request an access code by emailing Helpdesk@rcpi.ie.
-To redeem your voucher and activate your four- month subscription, simply login to www.rcpi.ie and click on the link for BMJ OnExamination
+- Free attendance at Masterclasses, St Luke's Symposium as well as events and webinars organised by our Faculties and Institutes. - Assistance with applying for a Student Leapcard for discounted fares on transport services - Free four-month subscription to a BMJ OnExamination Package request an access code by emailing Training@rcpi.ie.
+To redeem your voucher and activate your four- month subscription, You can log into BMJOnExamination